andyt530/MCW-Intelligent-vending-machines/HOL/Setup.md

 1. From your LabVM, download the starter project by downloading a .zip copy of the Intelligent vending machines GitHub repo.

-2. In a web browser, navigate to the [Intelligent Vending Machines MCW repo](https://github.com/Microsoft/MCW-Intelligent-Vending-Machines).
+2. In a web browser, navigate to the [Intelligent vending machines MCW repo](https://github.com/Microsoft/MCW-Intelligent-vending-machines).

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.